 - emissions of N_2O .

 - Application of Management practices on soils increase availability of nitrogen in the soil (50% emissions) → synthetic and organic fertilizers.

 - Growth of nitrogen-fixing crops.

 - Drainage of organic soil.

-- Irrigation practices.
+- Irrigation practices

-- Livestock (cattle) (~30% emissions) → production of CH_4 from digestive processes.
+- Livestock (cattle) (~30% emissions) → production of CH_4 from digestive processes, up to 12-15% of CO_2 eq emissions worldwide

 - Management manure from livestock → CH_4 and N_2O emissions.

 - CH_4 from rice cultivation (and N_2O)...
 10% of global methane emission

 - Smaller sources:

 - CO_2 from liming and urea application.

 - CH_4 and N_2O from burning crop residues